thousandbrainsproject/tbp.monty/docs/contributing/style-guide.md

 # and/or contributions to the work.
 #
 # Use of this source code is governed by the MIT
-# license that can be found in the LICENSE file or at
+# license that can be found in the LICENSE.md file or at
 # https://opensource.org/licenses/MIT.
 ```